lemerchand/lemerchand/MIDI Selector Tool/readme.md

 		- Shift-click a beat for a preset.
 Shift-right click to store in that slot.
 		- Ctrl-click and drag velocity slider to move note range
 		- Built-in documentation (hoverr over a control for info!)
+		- Adjustable threshold for length/grid detection in PPQ

 **Known Issues**